Silliman University: Campus

 Two kilometers to the north (the other end of Hibbard Avenue) is the campus for the College of Agriculture and the Institute of Environmental and Marine Sciences.
 It has a land area of 29 hectares, and houses the College of Agriculture Complex, the Silliman Farm, a number of dormitories (known as the Cocofed Dormitories) and the Marine Laboratories of the Institute of Environmental and Marine Sciences.
 Adjacent to it is the Silliman Beach.

 Silliman has off-campus facilities located in Camp Lookout, Valencia and on Ticao Island, in the Province of Masbate.
 The Camp Lookout facility houses the university's Creative Writing Center which now serves as the venue and permanent home of the Silliman National Writers Workshop.
 The center has a two-storey main function hall and five duplex cottages.

 The university's Ticao Island facility, on the other hand, is a 465-hectare property in the Province of Masbate, another island in Bicol Region.
-Donated by the family of Elizabeth How, the facility is a combination of a working ranch, agricultural plantations, and patches of secondary forests.
-A framework for a long-term development plan has been made and is now the subject for validation by local stakeholders.
-The plan includes programs for agriculture, Christian ministry, coastal resource management and public health.
+Donated by the family of Elizabeth How, the facility is a combination of a working ranch, agricultural plantations, and patches of secondary forests.Since then, Silliman has established a technical-vocational school in partnership with TESDA.
+Under its most recent structure, it is facilitated through the SU TEVEC.

 Dumaguete has been called a "center of learning in the south" or a "university town" due to the presence of Silliman and other universities that have made their mark nationally and abroad.
 The city has become a melting pot of students, professionals, artists, scholars and the literati coming from the country and the world.